vectordotdev/vector/rfcs/2020-09-22-4063-tracing_rfc_building_blocks.md

 ### Traces

-- Jaeger Source
-- OpenCensus Source
+Should we consider tracing sources for additional platforms or assume all will converge onto OT?

 - Zipkin Source
 - Kafka Source

-### Metrics
+### Metrics & Logs

-- OpenCensus Metrics Source
 - OpenTelemetry Metrics Source
+- Additional export formats for the Sink.